maritimeconnectivity/management-portal-ngx-admin/README.md

 Now it can be reached at http://localhost:4200.

+Remember the url (here *http://localhost:4200*) should be listed in the *Valid redirect URIs* at the MCP-Portal client in the MCP realm of your Keycloak (or OIDC) setup.

 ### Deployment
 First, we would recommend to read the [instruction of Angular deployment](https://angular.io/guide/deployment).

 #### Deployment to GitHub Pages through Angular deploy command

+For successful deployment you need to be located at the root of the project folder.

 You can deploy the Angular App to a GitHub pages through:

 ```bash